Follow JOFDL on LinkedIn

 - When including images, tables or figures or similar material from a third party, you must obtain written permission from the copyright holder to include their work in your article.
 Evidence of this approval should be uploaded with your submission.
 It is important to include appropriate acknowledgment to the copyright holder with each image, table and/or figure caption.

-- All authors have registered on the website and have completed 'author biography' field is complete on the author's public profile prior to submission.
+- All authors have registered on the website and have completed the 'author biography' field, part of the author's public profile prior to submission.
 Length between 40 to 80 words.

 - An illustrative image or graphic is provided to accompany the article.
-Portrait not landscape images are accepted.
-Format should be in JPG, dimensions ideally 280 mm(w) x 380 mm(h), and file size no larger than 500 kb.
+Format should be in PNG or JPG, aspect ratio 3:4, and file size 1MB.
 This could be an image of the author(s), images from fieldwork, or original artwork.
 You should ensure you have copyright permission to publish the image.